 Commencement ceremonies are held twice each year honoring all CTE and Adult Education graduates.
-Students walk in cap and gown attire purchased through the designated company.
+Students walk in cap and gown attire purchased through a designated company.
 All students eligible for graduation, including State of Florida High School diploma recipients who have successfully completed GED® testing with at least the required minimum scores are encouraged to participate.
 Students will receive an email with an application for graduation.
 This application will be the catalyst for a review of the student's records by administration to ensure that all graduation requirements have been met.

-Diplomas are issued at graduation ceremonies to those students who have completed all graduation requirements.
-Students who do not participate in graduation exercises may pick up their diplomas the following school day.
+Diplomas and transcripts are issued at graduation ceremonies to those students who have completed all graduation requirements.
+Students who do not participate in graduation exercises may pick up their diploma and transcript beginning two (2) weeks after the date of the ceremony.

-CTE students are eligible for graduation once the following criteria are met:
+CTE students are eligible for graduation on completion of the following criteria:

 - 1. Completion of all Occupational Completion Points and/or courses. - 2.
-Completion of all competencies as stated in the Master Plan of Instruction. - 3.
-Completion of state mandated exit requirements for basic skills, if applicable. - 4.
+Completion of all competencies as related to the Florida Department of Education Program Curriculum Framework. - 3.
+Completion of state mandated exit requirements for basic skills, applies only to students of programs that do not have a state or national industry certification or licensure related to their career certificate program and identified in the Basic Skills Licensure Exemption List pursuant to Rule 6A-10.040(8)(c), F.A.C. - 4.
 Completion of the required clock hours, if applicable. - 5.
 Completion of the application for graduation. - 6.
 Clearance of all monies owed.